openedx/xblock-drag-and-drop-v2/README.md

 ![Edit view](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view.png)

-In the first step, you can set some basic properties of the component, such as the title, the question text to render above the background image, the introductory feedback (shown initially) and the final feedback (shown after the student successfully completes the drag and drop problem).
+In the first step, you can set some basic properties of the component, such as the title, the maximum score, the question text to render above the background image, the introductory feedback (shown initially), and the final feedback (shown after the student successfully completes the drag and drop problem).

 ![Drop zone edit](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view-zones.png)

-In the next step, you set the background image URL and define the properties of the drop zones.
-The properties include the title/text rendered in the drop zone, the zone's dimensions and position coordinates.
+In the next step, you set the URL and description for the background image and define the properties of the drop zones.
+For each zone you can specify the text that should be rendered inside it (the "zone label"), how wide and tall it should be, and where it should be placed on the background image.
 In this step you can also specify whether you would like zone labels to be shown to students or not, as well as whether or not to display borders outlining the zones.
-It is possible to define an arbitrary number of drop zones as long as their titles are unique.
+It is possible to define an arbitrary number of drop zones as long as their labels are unique.

 ![Drag item edit](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view-items.png)

-In the final step, you define the drag items.
+In the final step, you define the background and text color for drag items, as well as the drag items themselves.
 A drag item can contain either text or an image.
 You can define custom success and error feedback for each item.
 The feedback text is displayed in a popup after the student drops the item on a zone - the success feedback is shown if the item is dropped on the correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.

 Additionally, items can have a numerical value (and an optional error margin) associated with them.
 When a student drops an item that has a